tadanoyukimin/early-adventure-python/README.md

 # early-adventure-python
 Only a simple project.

-Just learning some ways for input and def function and seeing if user input could be dynamically placed into a dictionary.
+Just learning some ways for input and def functions and seeing if user input could be dynamically placed into a dictionary.

 To run the game you have to run maingame.py.
 It takes the user input and inputs it into a dictionary that could be called later on.
 The paths and choices are set, there is nothing past the red or blue room.